-(1) The clause at 552.212-71, Contract Terms and Conditions Applicable to GSA Acquisitions of Commercial Products and Commercial Services.
+(1) The clause at 552.212-71, Contract Terms and Conditions Applicable to GSA Acquisitions of Commercial Products and commercial services.
 This clause incorporates by reference only those clauses required to implement GSA requirements applicable to the acquisition of commercial products and commercial services.
 This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302.

-(2) The clause at 552.212-72, Contract Terms and Conditions Required to Implement Statutes or Executive Orders Applicable to GSA Acquisitions of Commercial Products and Commercial Services, when any listed clauses therein apply.
+(2) The clause at 552.212-72, Contract Terms and Conditions Required to Implement Statutes or Executive Orders Applicable to GSA Acquisitions of Commercial Products and commercial services, when any listed clauses therein apply.
 This clause incorporates by reference only those clauses required to implement provisions of law or Executive orders that apply to commercial products and commercial services acquisitions.

 (b) FAR deviation.
-GSA has a FAR deviation that allows use of the clause at 552.212-4 in lieu of the FAR clause at 52.212-4.
-Insert the clause at 552.212-4, Contract Terms and Conditions-Commercial Products and Commercial Services, in lieu of the FAR clause at 52.212-4.
+GSA has a deviation from FAR 52.212-4 that allows use of the clause at 552.212-4 in lieu of the FAR clause at 52.212-4.
+Insert the clause at 52.212-4, Contract Terms and Conditions-Commercial Products and commercial services, in lieu of the FAR clause at 52.212-4.
 This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302.